HaydenMacDonald/squashinformr/README.md

 principles</a>.
 Following `polite` principles incurs mandatory delays on the scraping process set by SquashInfo.
 This prevents the use of this package from incurring unnecessary harm to SquashInfo servers via overwhelming requests.
-Therefore, it is important that users of this package are patient when scraping and respectful of SquashInfo and the work they produce.
+Therefore, it is important that users are patient when using this package.
+SquashInfo currently offers full access to their data and extra features through a premium membership.
+Please consider
+<a href="http://www.squashinfo.com/upgrade" target="_blank">signing up
+and subscribing</a> to SquashInfo to support their work.

 ## Author